Compliance Training Video Production

 Include consequences.
 Show what happens when compliance fails - the regulatory fine, the data breach notification, the disciplinary process.
 Real consequences make abstract policies feel concrete.

 Add captions.
 Many employees watch training at their desk without headphones.
 Captions also help non-native English speakers in global teams.
+If your team produces compliance videos at volume, read our guide on captioning business videos at scale.

 For more production advice, see our broader guide to video for L&D teams or explore corporate training video production.